Rio soccer league to return Thursday despite coronavirus - WHIZ News

 “The good student, who studied, prepared for the test, came here to do it.
 But the student that did not prepare wants to postpone it,” Rubens Lopes said.

-Rio Mayor Marcelo Crivella said Wednesday after a meeting with club executives that those that want to wait until July to play again should be allowed to do that, without facing risk of punishment.
+Rio Mayor Marcelo Crivella said after a meeting with club executives that those who want to wait until July to play again should be allowed to do that, without facing sanctions.

 “At this moment we need to take into consideration that each one reacts differently,” Crivella said.
 “Just picture what happens if Botafogo and Fluminense lose for not showing up during the coronavirus (pandemic).
 People will not understand that.
 As a Botafogo fan I would be sad.”

-Brazil’s president is one of the few leaders in the world that downplays the risks of COVID-19.
-He has insisted that social isolation measures are more dangerous to the survival of Brazilians than the economic crisis that has already hit the country.
-He has long advocated for soccer’s return.

-Also on Wednesday, Brazil’s most populous state and the epicenter of the country’s coronavirus pandemic allowed soccer clubs to return to training on July 1st.
+Also on Wednesday, Brazil’s most populous state and the epicenter of the country’s coronavirus outbreak allowed soccer clubs to return to training on July 1.
 Sao Paulo Gov. João Doria announced the decision on the same day a record 389 fatalities from COVID-19 were confirmed in the state of 46 million people.

-Sao Paulo state has seen more than 11,000 deaths caused by the virus.
+Sao Paulo state has recorded more than 11,000 deaths from the virus.
 The only soccer team in the region that is already training is Red Bull Bragantino, which rose to Brazil’s top division last year.
 The club sponsored by the energy drink maker had been given approval by the small city of Bragança Paulista, where it is based, to return to action.

+Rio’s mayor invited Bolsonaro to the match on Thursday, but the president is yet to confirm.
+Brazil’s president is one of the few leaders in the world that downplays the risks of COVID-19.

+Soccer’s governing body in Rio state published photos of the Maracanã being cleaned by a dozen workers wearing personal protective equipment.
+Less than 100 people will be present at the 78,000-seat stadium for the match.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports